by Alison Angold CIDESCO ITEC

 The chemical make-up of these essential oils all mask the aromas that mosquitos are attracted to.

-The best essential oils for mosquito bites
+The best essential oils to soothe mosquito bites

 - White Camphor